netdata/netdata/health/REFERENCE.md

 calculation will be made available at the `$this` variable, overwriting the value from your `lookup`, to use in warning and critical expressions.

-When paired with `lookup`, `calc` will perform the calculation just after `lookup` has retreived a value from Netdata's database.
+When paired with `lookup`, `calc` will perform the calculation just after `lookup` has retrieved a value from Netdata's database.

 You can use `calc` without `lookup` if you are using [other available variables](#variables).